 To connect to an external power source, remove the power cord from the utility compartment and plug it into a suitable power receptacle.

-A passage through the compartment door or the bottom of the compartment lets you route the power cord out of the compartment so you can close the compartment door while the power cord is connected.
+The QuickPort hatch lets you route the power cord out the bottom of the compartment so you can close the compartment door while the power cord is connected.